etherlinkcom/docs/docs/network/smart-rollup-nodes.md

      --data-dir $sr_observer_data_dir
    ```

-   The node must be running in archive mode to provide your Smart Rollup node complete information about the Etherlink state from genesis.
+   The layer 1 node must be running in archive mode to provide your Smart Rollup node  information about the Etherlink state since its genesis.
    As in this example, you can use a public layer 1 RPC node for initial setup, or you can connect it to a layer 1 node that you are running for a more stable connection.

    The process of starting the node from genesis can take a long time because it must process every block.